sxdny/sxdny.github.io/src/pages/posts/user-churn-post.md

 ## Determining the range of months that the company has been active

+This is one of the questions for this exercise.
+If we want to get the churn rate for all the months, we have to know on which months have the company been active.
+Also, for how long.

-Because we have the starting and ending date for each subscription, we can select the month from the starting date with the following statement:
+Because we have the starting and ending date for each subscription, we can select the month from the starting date to get the actual month with the following statement:

 ```sql
 SELECT DISTINCT strftime('%m', subscription_start) AS month